The Core Idea

 Resistance Forces

-Opacity, offering complexity, geographic and temporal distance, cognitive overload, and fulfillment constraints make transactions harder.
+Opacity, offering complexity, geographic and temporal distance, cognitive overload, and fulfillment constraints.

 What AI Changes About the Equation